Capture of Belbek Airport: Course of events

 The Russian military, using stun grenades, captured almost all the buildings of the Ukrainian military unit 4515 in Belbek.
-First, the Russians occupied the building with the service hall for the delegations, the next day they occupied the premises with the airplanes, then surrounded the guards, demanding to surrender their weapons.
-After the refusal, they started throwing stun grenades.
-The fighters did not answer because they did not have the corresponding order.
+First, the Russians occupied the building with the service hall for the delegations; the next day, they occupied the premises with the airplanes and surrounded the guards, demanding to surrender their weapons.
+When they refused, they started throwing stun grenades.
 Next, Russian troops disarmed the Ukrainian soldiers.

 On 4 March 2014, it became known that the commander refused to hand over part of the military-technical aviation, and Colonel Yuliy Mamchur decided that part of the Ukrainians with weapons remained in the garrison, and part went to the airfield.

 Around 8:40 a.m., about 50 soldiers of the Ukrainian Armed Forces marched in a convoy to the airfield occupied by the Russians.
 When the convoy of journalists approached the entrance to the airfield, the Russians started shooting in the air, threatening to shoot the journalists in the legs.

 The leader of the Russian soldiers spoke with Yuliy Mamchur.
-Mamchur demanded that the Ukrainian military be allowed to occupy their positions, and offered to jointly guard the warehouses on the territory of the airfield.
+Mamchur demanded that the Ukrainian military be allowed to occupy their positions and offered to jointly guard the warehouses on the territory of the airfield.

 The Russians agreed in part, allowing a technical team, about ten people, to be partially brought to the position.

-On 22 March, the Russians began an assault on the military unit of the Armed Forces of Ukraine in Belbek, at 5:00 p.m., representatives of the Crimean Self-Defense Force and Russian soldiers broke into the territory.
+On 22 March, the Russians began an assault on the military unit of the Armed Forces of Ukraine in Belbek; at 5:00 p.m., representatives of the Crimean Self-Defense Force and Russian soldiers broke into the territory.
 The gate to the unit was destroyed by an armored personnel carrier.

 Subsequently, the Russian military abducted Mamchur, and he did not contact him for several days.